markets/invisible_captcha/README.md

 ### Content Security Policy

-If you're using a Content Security Policy (CSP) in your Rails app, you will need to to generate a nonce on the server, and pass `nonce: true` attribute to the view helper.
+If you're using a Content Security Policy (CSP) in your Rails app, you will need to generate a nonce on the server, and pass `nonce: true` attribute to the view helper.
 Uncomment the following lines in your `config/initializers/content_security_policy.rb` file:

 ```ruby
 # Be sure to restart your server when you modify this file.